Tech for Humanity Minor

 See what our instructors are saying

-“Virginia Tech students become leaders across many fields related to science and technology, and an understanding of the interplay between those technologies and the people they are designed to serve is imperative to success in any work field.
+“Virginia Tech students become leaders across many fields related to technology, and an understanding of the interplay between those technologies and the people they are designed to serve is imperative to success in any work field.
 Whatever your life path, the Tech for Humanity minor will prepare you to deal with the human dimensions of technologies that will play an integral role in your career.”

 - Jimmy Ivory, Professor of Media Studies.
 Department of English.